Up to 200,000 Bonus Amplify Rewards Points - St.George Amplify Signature

 Over 2 years when you spend $12k on eligible purchases each year.* Plus reduced first year annual card fee $139 (usually $279).
 New Amplify Signature cards only.
 Click here to apply.

-Tempting travellers with 100,000 bonus Qantas frequent flyer points – not to mention an extra 4,000 Qantas Points gained by completing that bonus deal – the ANZ Frequent Flyer Black Visa could be your ticket to flying high in comfort without breaking the bank.
+Tempting travellers with 100,000 bonus Qantas frequent flyer points – not to mention an extra 4,000 Qantas Points gained by completing that bonus deal – the ANZ Frequent Flyer Black Card could be your ticket to flying high in comfort without breaking the bank.

 With so many places to explore, Executive Traveller takes a look at just some of those options, including an all-business-class flight between London and New York, a return business class trip to Asia, up to 20 domestic business class upgrades, or something more exotic.

 ANZ Frequent Flyer Black credit card: the sign-up offer

 Start with 100,000 bonus Qantas Points and $200 back to your card when you apply for the ANZ Frequent Flyer Black credit card and spend $4,000 on eligible purchases in the first three months from approval.